 While debt consolidation simply restructures your debt under a single creditor, debt settlement is a negotiated reduction of what you owe.
 When you hire our office, many creditors realize that if they do not settle with us, we may file bankruptcy for you and simply wipe the debt out.
 In many cases, creditors will only accept a settlement if you pay it in a lump sum (i.e. all at once).
 However, we may be able to negotiate a settlement plan and begin making modified monthly payments.
 Debt settlement is typically only an option for unsecured debt, such as credit card debt and medical bills.
 It will appear on your credit report, but it will not have as much of an impact as bankruptcy.

 Creditors may be motivated to forgive a portion of what you owe if they believe bankruptcy is your only alternative.
 Our attorney can skillfully negotiate with your creditors on your behalf, utilizing his knowledge of their motivations to obtain the best possible arrangement for your situation.

 Finding the Right Strategy for You

 Both debt consolidation and settlement are methods of avoiding bankruptcy.
 While bankruptcy can substantially improve debtors’ financial situations, it isn’t right for everyone and often does not work for many people because they simply cannot pay the large amount of debt back.
 This is where the Law Office of Seni Popat comes in.
-We can carefully assess your circumstances, help you understand your options, and provide guidance and advocacy through every step of your debt-relief process.
+Our Queens bankruptcy lawyer can carefully assess your circumstances, help you understand your options, and provide guidance and advocacy through every step of your debt-relief process.